 The divine presence in the icon is also related to an act of creation.
 Describing the artist’s work in Byzantium, Lazarev, one of the greatest Russian experts on byzantine art, states that the artist does not create individual values but interprets the reality that goes beyond an individual, he executes the divine will, as any other citizen of the Byzantine Empire.
 By painting the sacred person, its spiritual presence is established, so that the observer perceives the icon with both the physical and the spiritual eye.

-Byzantine culture is based on spiritual insight, contemplation, that elevates the believer from the earthly to the heavenly sphere.
-All cultural achievements, architecture, fine arts, poetry and ritual worship were part of the cult, and they enabled the believer to be elevated to the unearthly world through contemplation, but also through aesthetic experience.
-The spiritual aesthetics of the Byzantine culture replaced the sensory aesthetics of ancient Greek culture, and prevented the realism in fine arts.
+Byzantine culture is based on spiritual insight, contemplation, which elevates the believer from the earthly to the heavenly sphere.
+All cultural achievements, architecture, fine arts, poetry, and ritual worship were part of the cult, and they enabled the believer to be elevated to the unearthly world through contemplation, but also through aesthetic experience.
+The spiritual aesthetics of the Byzantine culture replaced the sensory aesthetics of ancient Greek culture and prevented realism in fine arts.
 The goal was not to show the material but the spiritual essence, an idea called the prototype: this process ensured the persistence of the Byzantine art canon over the centuries, with some minor stylistic evolution.

-One its the key features was “naturally timeless and space less…”3V.
+One of its key features was “naturally timeless and spaceless…”3V.
 Lazarev, History of Byzantine Painting, Belgrade, 2004, 12 with a golden background that positioned each depiction from earthly reality.
-Even though the images had unrealistic colors, the reverse perspective and abstract decorative forms, the anthropomorphism remained, as the reminder of the Gods’ incarnation.
+Even though the images had unrealistic colors, the reverse perspective, and abstract decorative forms, the anthropomorphism remained, as a reminder of the Gods’ incarnation.